 DnA looks at design — and its social impact.
 It also considers social change through the lens of our designed environment.

-The New York Times has published an Op-Ed arguing that many women privately believe that while #MeToo and the surrounding press coverage have heroically exposed some vile behavior, the movement has also become overblown, ignores women’s agency and has gone into prudish, witchhunt territory.
+While #MeToo and the surrounding press coverage have heroically exposed some vile behavior, a growing chorus of commentators, including Margaret Atwood, Daphne Merkin and Catherine Deneuve, is arguing the movement has also become overblown, ignores women’s agency and has gone into prudish, witchhunt territory.

-Based on extensive conversations over the last three months with family, friends and colleagues ranging from age 13 to 80, this commentary rings true, except author Daphne Merkin’s contention that “many women” express this view.
-I have found that many — not all — older women (boomers and older Gen-Xers) share Merkin’s perspective while younger women seem more likely to express zero tolerance for any kind of harassment, an unconditional belief in the victimhood of women accusers, and a comfort with public shaming.
+This view, however, tends to be held by older women (boomers and older Gen-Xers) while younger women seem more likely to express zero tolerance for any kind of harassment, an unconditional belief in the victimhood of women accusers, and a comfort with public shaming.